 Hand-Foot-and-Mouth Syndrome is a Distinct Viral Illness

 It produces blisters in the mouth in 90% of infected children and a characteristic rash primarily on the hands, feet, or buttocks in 64% of these children.
 Most children are cranky, with a sore throat, decreased appetite, and/or fever.
-The illness typically clears within a week.
+The illness typically clears within 7-10 days.

 Hand-foot-and-mouth syndrome was first reported in 1956, in Australia.
 As far as we know, it never occurred before that time.
 For the next 7 years it was reported, only occasionally, in pockets dotting the globe.
 By 1963, however, it became a common feature of childhood worldwide.

 Several Different Viruses Can Cause Hand-Foot-and-Mouth Syndrome